 Chinese New Year

 The shopping season continues strong into February with the celebration of the Chinese New Year.
-In 2019, China’s Ministry of Commerce reported one-week revenues of more than $148 billion, with strong sales of gifts, food, electronics and specialty products.
+In 2022, China’s Ministry of Commerce reported one-week revenues of more than 290 billion yuan, with strong sales of gifts, food, electronics and specialty products.

 Capitalizing on Holiday Sales